ssylvia/stem/README.md

     - **syncMaps**: choose if multiple maps are synced across scale and location.
     - **geocoderWidget**: display a geocoder widget on the map.
 3. Save the file then test your application and note that it now displays your application and if specified your custom title and subtitle.

-#### Personalize the application

-You can personalize your site by adding a custom logo to the application's header next to the map title.

-1. First copy your custom logo to the images subdirectory.
-2. Open layout.css in a text editor.
-3. Find the section of code that has an id of "logo" and add the following attribute.

-        background:url(../images/yourImage.png) top left no-repeat;

-4. Run the application and the custom logo should appear to the left of the title in the application header.

 [New to Github?
 Get started here.](http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)